MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-update-oem.md

 1. You will need to contact your OEM to:
       - Determine the current version of your OEM package.
       - Find the best method to download your OEM package.
-2. Before applying an OEM package update, you should always apply the latest Azure Stack hotfix available on your system's current Azure Stack version.
-For more information about hotfixes see [Azure Stack Hotfixes](https://docs.microsoft.com/azure-stack/operator/azure-stack-servicing-policy).
+2. Before applying an OEM package update, you should always apply the latest Azure Stack hotfix available on your system's current Azure StackHub version.
+For more information about hotfixes see [Azure Stack Hub Hotfixes](https://docs.microsoft.com/azure-stack/operator/azure-stack-servicing-policy).
 3. Prepare your OEM package with the steps outlined in [Download update packages for integrated systems](azure-stack-servicing-policy.md).
-4. Apply the updates with the steps outlined in [Apply updates in Azure Stack](azure-stack-apply-updates.md).
+4. Apply the updates with the steps outlined in [Apply updates in Azure Stack Hub](azure-stack-apply-updates.md).

 ## Configure hardware vendor VM